 - The surveys and well plans are used to carefully map the relationship of the proposed new well to all existing wells and any proposed future wells.

-- “Spider” Plots : are usually of the horizontal projection
+- “Spider” Plots are usually of horizontal projection.

 Definition Of Traveling Cylinder Plot (TCP).

-Traveling Cylinder Plot (TCP) is one of a collection of tools that operators have traditionally used to plan and drill safely through a maze of wells.
-Most common usage is on wells that are drilled from offshore platforms or wells that are drilled from land pads with multiple adjacent wells.
-Their principle usage is in the vertical hole sections near the surface where collision risks are generally the highest TCP involves imagining a cylinder with a given radius enclosing the wellbore from one depth to another, the zone of interest.
-Any well entering this cylinder i.e. approaching closer than the radius of the cylinder to the centralwell, is plotted and displayed graphically.
+Traveling Cylinder Plot (TCP) is a collection of tools operators have traditionally used to plan and drill safely through a maze of wells.
+The most common usage is on wells drilled from offshore rig platforms or wells drilled from land pads with multiple adjacent wells.
+Their principal usage is in the vertical hole sections near the surface where collision risks are generally the highest TCP involves imagining a cylinder with a given radius enclosing the wellbore from one depth to another, the zone of interest.
+Any well entering this cylinder i.e. approaching closer than the radius of the cylinder to the central well, is plotted and displayed graphically.